Controllable Face Synthesis with Semantic Latent Diffusion Models: Related Work

 Other works based on pretrained LDM focus on adding new information inside the model, by teaching a new word $S^*$, as in Textual Inversion \cite{textualInversion} and Dreambooth \cite{ruiz2023dreambooth}.
 Nevertheless, both methods require a fine-tuning without being one shot and are not tailored to exactly reproduce human faces but rather subjects for which inconsistencies are less spottable by a human eye.
 Other disadvantages of these techniques are that they do not allow a precise style mixing, delegating all the generation variety to the chosen text, thus without any possibility to a fine grained control over the the generated samples.

 \textbf{Semantic Image Synthesis.} The current landscape of semantic image synthesis can be broadly divided into two main categories: GAN-based and Diffusion-based approaches.
 Within the GAN-based category, further subdivision is possible based on whether the models are reference-based or not.
 Under the former category, numerous GAN models exist, many of which share a similar structure.
-This structure typically comprises a style encoder and a generator.
-The Style Encoder plays a crucial role in extracting style information from each semantic part of the input.
-It outputs multiple style embeddings, each corresponding to a different class or semantic feature.
-On the other hand, the Generator is responsible for producing the final synthesized image.
-It utilizes the style embeddings provided by the Style Encoder to incorporate the desired styles into the generated output.
-The specific mechanism by which the generator integrates these style embeddings may vary across different GAN models.

 In the current state of the art, SEAN \cite{sean} is a notable model that utilizes SPatial Adaptive DE-normalization layers (SPADE, \cite{spade}) to inject both semantic masks and style embeddings into the generator.
 However, it lacks the ability to generate diverse images; given the same input, it always produces the same image.
 Another noteworthy model is CLADE (CLass Adaptive DE-normalization) \cite{clade}, which has the capability to generate images both with and without an RGB reference image.
 This flexibility enhances its applicability in various scenarios.
 Additionally, INADE \cite{inade} is another significant model in the landscape of semantic image synthesis.
 Unlike SEAN, INADE focuses on producing images using instance style rather than class style.
 This allows for conditioning each instance in the image individually, leading to more precise and nuanced results.
+Next, FrankenMask \cite{fontanini2023frankenmask} focused on the automatic manipulation of the semantic mask.
 Another remarkable model is SemanticStyleGAN \cite{shi2022semanticstylegan}, which innovatively expands upon StyleGAN \cite{karras2019stylebased}.
 Unlike other cited approaches, SemanticStyleGAN does not directly utilize a given semantic mask during the generation process.
 Instead, it splits the style embedding with the semantic mask embedding information.
 This novel approach enables the model, with the aid of GAN inversion \cite{zhu2020domain} techniques, to generate a face given a semantic mask.
+Finally, Tarollo \textit{et al.} \cite{tarollo2024adversarial} employed a SIS model to perform adversarial attacks on face recognition systems, proving the broader range of applications of these models.